-Soybean line MON87705 has been genetically modified (GM) to increase levels of oleic acid, a monounsaturated fatty acid, and to decrease levels of linoleic acid, a polyunsaturated fatty acid (PUFA), in soybean oil to improve its suitability for food and industrial uses.
+Soybean line MON87705 has been genetically modified (GM) to produce soybean oil with increased levels of oleic acid, a monounsaturated fatty acid, and decreased levels of linoleic acid, a polyunsaturated fatty acid (PUFA), to improve its suitability for food and industrial uses.
 At the same time, a slight reduction in saturated fats was achieved.
-The changes in the fatty acid profile are due to the down-regulation of two key enzymes, FATB and FAD2, involved in the soybean seed fatty acid biosynthetic pathway.
+The changes in the fatty acid profile are due to the down-regulation of two key enzymes, FATB and FAD2, involved in fatty acid biosynthesis in soybean seeds.
 This was achieved through the use of RNA-based suppression of two endogenous soybean genes, fatb1a and fad2-1a.
-Soybean MON87705 also contains the 5-enolpyruvylshikimate-3-phophate synthase gene derived from Agrobacterium sp. strain CP4.
+Soybean MON87705 also contains the 5-enolpyruvylshikimate-3-phosphate synthase gene derived from Agrobacterium sp. strain CP4.
 This gene is referred to as cp4 epsps, and confers tolerance to the herbicide glyphosate.

 The oxidative stability of vegetable oils is greatly influenced by the proportion of monounsaturated to polyunsaturated fatty acids.
-Conventional soybean oil typically contains 60-65% PUFA (mostly in the form of linoleic acid) which are susceptible to oxidation and degradation at high temperatures.
-Soybean oil from MON87705 is anticipated to have enhanced oxidative stability relative to conventional soybean oil, due to the increase in monounsaturated fatty acid and decrease in PUFA.
-High oleic acid soybean oils are estimated to have oxidative stability around 17 times greater than conventional soybean oil (Frankel, 2005), providing a more stable oil for use in food formulations.
+Conventional soybean oil typically contains 60-65% PUFAs (mostly in the form of linoleic acid) which are susceptible to oxidation and degradation at high temperatures.
+High oleic acid soybean oils, such as that from MON87705 soybean, are estimated to have oxidative stability around 17 times greater than conventional soybean oil, providing more stable oil for use in food formulations.